 The yearly visit of the Yokohama campus of the RIKEN Research Institute has now become somewhat of a tradition and it is truly one of the highlights for IB Biologists.
-This year, we brought this collaboration one step further with the visit of one of RIKEN Yokohama's senior scientisits, Dr Todd Duane Taylor, who gave our IB Biologists and Physicists a lecture about handling and currating the ever increasing amount of scintific data generated worldwide.
+This year, we brought this collaboration one step further with the visit of one of RIKEN Yokohama's senior scientists, Dr Todd Duane Taylor, who gave our IB Biologists and Physicists a lecture about handling and curating the ever increasing amount of scientific data generated worldwide.

 Dr Taylor earned his Ph.D. in genetics from OHSU in Portland, Oregon.
 In 1998, he became part of the groundbreaking research team at RIKEN Genomic Science Center in Yokohama, that worked on the Human Genome Project.
 A few years later he became a team leader in bioinformatics, where he continued to work on the human genome, the chimpanzee genome, and more recently on metagenomics as related to human health and the environment.
 He is now a Senior Research Scientist in the Laboratory for Microbiome Sciences and a Coordinator at RIKEN's Center for Integrative Medical Sciences.